junhecui/budget-app/README.md

 an expense (a smile will appear, less expenses!)
 - You can save the state of my application by pressing the 'Save Expenses' button.
 - You can reload the state of my application by pressing the 'Load Expenses' button.

+## Phase 4: Task 2
+Sample of events that occur when program runs:
+- Added expense: Burger
+- Added expense: Fries
+- Removed expense: Fries
+- Added expense: Drink
+- Removed expense: Burger

+## Phase 4: Task 3
+The main thing that I believe could be refactored is the BudgetApp class, as it has an association with many classes, which presents a higher likelihood of bugs and errors occurring.

+To solve this and improve readability and reduce the chance of bugs, the BudgetApp class could be split into smaller and more focused classes that could handle UI, expense management, and persistence individually.
+This would follow the Single Responsibility
+Principle, and make my code more readable.